minprog/platforms/django/lectures/sql/index.md

 ## Joining Tables

-So far, we’ve only been working with one table at a time, but many databases in practice are populated by a number of tables that all relate to each other in some way.
-In our flights example, let’s imagine we also want to add an airport code to go with the city.
+So far, we've only been working with one table at a time, but many databases in practice are populated by a number of tables that all relate to each other in some way.
+In our flights example, let's imagine we also want to add an airport code to go with the city.
 The way our table is currently set up, we would have to add two more columns to go with each row.
 We would also be repeating information, as we would have to write in multiple places that city X is associated with code Y.

 One way we can solve this problem is by deciding to have one table that keeps track of flights, and then another table keeping track of airports.
 The second table might look something like this

 ![Airport Table](airports.png)

-Now we have a table relating codes and cities, rather than storing an entire city name in our flights table, it will save storage space if we’re able to just save the `id` of that airport.
+Now we have a table relating codes and cities, rather than storing an entire city name in our flights table, it will save storage space if we're able to just save the `id` of that airport.
 Therefore, we should rewrite the flights table accordingly.
-Since we’re using the `id` column of the airports table to populate `origin_id` and `destination_id`, we call those values [Foreign Keys](https://www.w3schools.com/sql/sql_foreignkey.asp)
+Since we're using the `id` column of the airports table to populate `origin_id` and `destination_id`, we call those values [Foreign Keys](https://www.w3schools.com/sql/sql_foreignkey.asp)

 ![New Flights](flights2.png)